 - ....submissions for Communications in Algebra should be made through the online submissions system, which allows you to name your preferred editor.

 - ....enquiries about specific NBSAN meetings should be sent to the relevant local organiser.
 I am happy to receive general enquiries about the network.

-- ....I do not supervise internships and I cannot respond to generic requests for PhD or postdoctoral positions which look like they have been mass-mailed.
+- ....I do not supervise internships and I cannot respond to generic requests for jobs or PhD places which look like they have been mass-mailed.
 Personalised mail from people specifically interested in working with me is extremely welcome.